 Several quality control steps over the course of the protocol and the inclusion of positive and negative controls allow for the detection of potential problems before assay continuation and provide guidance for troubleshooting efforts.
 The qPCR quantifications in steps 2.2.2 and 2.3.12 ensure that the quantity of the input material is sufficient.
 Typical cDNA copy numbers in the 200 μL elution (from step 2.1) range from around 10,000 to 300,000 per μL.
 The hybrid capture step can result in some loss of overall HIV-1 cDNA quantity but should result in a strong enrichment of specific HIV-1 cDNA over cellular DNA, which can be determined by using appropriate primers to quantify genomic DNA before and after enrichment by qPCR or by measuring total DNA concentration.
-The loss at the hybrid capture steps should be no higher than 50%.
+Recovered HIV-1 cDNA after the hybrid capture steps should be at least 10% of the input.
 Low starting material may otherwise explain a successful oligonucleotide positive control (see step 3.3.2) but only limited reads achieved in the samples.
 Low read numbers overall could also be explained by overestimation of the library concentration due to the presence of irrelevant DNA species without MiSeq adaptors.
 This would result in low cluster density and can be improved by determining the concentration of HIV-1 sequences in the library by qPCR in addition to the total DNA amount by fluorometric assays.
 Due to the highly sensitive nature of the method, special care should be taken to avoid even low-level contamination, both from other samples (in particular, from the high concentration control oligonucleotide stocks) as well as from laboratory equipment.
 Working in a UV sterilizing PCR workstation is beneficial in this regard.
 The automated gel electrophoresis of the final library (step 6.1.2) is a further quality control measure.
 The nucleic acid size range typically observed is between 150 to 500 nt.
 Primers that can be detected in the optional control after the PCR and before purification (see note in step 5.2) should now be absent.
 In a representative result, the sample intensity curve has a peak around 160 to 170 nt and a second sharper peak around 320 to 350 nt.
 This likely reflects the often-seen higher abundance in both relatively short (1 to 20 nt insert length) reverse transcripts and full-length strong-stop (180 to 182 nt insert length) (Figure 3b).